adubrovin1/brainf_ck/README.md

 # brainf_ck
 brainf_ck interpreter for cli implemented using c language

+Howto:

+For cli version: call .exe file in command line, type brainf_ck code, press enter.

+For file version: call .exe file in command line with brainf_ck code name as a command line parameter.

-Compile code from the src directory, then call compiled file in a command line and type a brainf_ck code.
+For universal version: call .exe file in command line, use parameter "cli" to use it as a command line input version, or use parameter "file" and a brainf_ck code file name as a second parameter to use file input version.

-You can use some ready brainf_ck codes from code_samples directory